scalikejdbc/scalikejdbc.github.io/source/documentation/transaction.html.md

 Built-in type class instances are `Try`, `Either` and `Future`.
 You can use them by `import scalikejdbc.TxBoundary,***._`.

 <hr/>
-### #futureLocalTx block (2.0.1 or higher)
+### #futureLocalTx block
 <hr/>

-Executes query / update within Future operations.
+`futureLocalTx` use `Future`'s state as transaction boundary.
 If one of the Future operations was failed, the transaction will perform rollback automatically.

 ```scala
 object FutureDB {